Jina AI Cloud Hosting#

 jina flow --uses flow.yml

-The best practice of creating a JCloud project is to use:
+The best practice for creating a Jina AI Cloud project is to use:

-This ensures the correct project structure accepted by JCloud.
+This ensures the correct project structure that is accepted by Jina AI Cloud.

 Just like a regular Python project, you can have sub-folders of Executor implementations and a